Welcome to Renegade Rant, my name is Shawn S. Lealos and you have entered my world. I want to talk about bad movies.

 God, I hate this movie.

 I don’t hate Olympus Has Fallen as much as 2012, but the decent reviews I have seen boggle my mind.
 This movie was not meant to show a nihilistic look at hatred like 2012.
 The movie exists to show a man heroically saving the President of the United States from terrorists.
-My problem is the script was written by writer with the mentality of an eight year old.
+My problem is the script was written by a writer with the mentality of an eight-year-old.
 It was color by numbers in the simplest manner.

 The President’s wife dies at the start of Olympus Has Fallen so Gerard Butler’s secret service agent can lose his job and end up on the outside in order to allow him to sneak back in to save the President.
 Then the movie gets underway with the bad guys killing about a thousand people in the streets of Washington D.C. to cause a distraction to allow them to get in.
 They all had photos of the President’s son because they needed him to force the President to reveal a code they needed.
 Then Gerard Butler saves the President’s son halfway through the movie, killing a lot of the tension.